13 Colorants For Bath Bombs – Best Of 2023 With Reviews

 1. Best For Kids:Original Stationery: Mica Powder Pearl Pigment

 The Original Stationery: Mica Powder Pearl Pigment is perfect for adding a bold shade to your DIY bath bomb.
 This set of 12 shades adds a different amount of pigment depending on the volume of the color powder you add.
 Test the intensity of the colors prior to making adjustments in the recipe.
 This non-toxic mineral dye powder adds a shimmery, metallic pigment to your bath bomb.
-These colorfast pigments remain vivid and vibrant and do not fade quickly.
-They are 100% safe and will not stain the skin or clothes.
+These pigments have good colorfastness and they remain vivid and vibrant and do not fade quickly.
+These 100% skin-safe colorants will not stain the skin or clothes.

 Pros